Call it destiny. Call it fate.

 Then again, why Joe Louis?
 Why Jessie Owens?
 Why Jackie Robinson?

 Is it destiny?
 Is it fate?
 Those are questions that can only be divinely answered.
-I know that as a 64-year-old native Hoosier, I am proud of what happened in Washington, Indiana so long ago.
+I know that as a 64-year-old native Hoosier, I am proud of what happened in Washington, Indiana, so long ago.

-To put what DeJernett, Bledsoe, Mann, and other black players at the time were doing into perspective – the first black basketball player at Indiana University and in the whole Big Ten was Bill Garrett in 1948, a full generation after DeJernett was an Indiana state champion.
+To put what DeJernett, Bledsoe, Mann, and other black players at the time were doing into perspective: the first black basketball player at Indiana University and in the Big Ten didn’t play until 1948.
+Bill Garrett’s debut was eighteen years after “Big Dave” and the Hatchets won their state title..

 By the way, Jolly, Mann, and the Muncie team won their state title a year later in 1931 beating Washington in a tournament rematch, 31-23.

-Big Celebration, Bigger Target.
+Big Celebration, Bigger Target

 Winning the state title made Friddle and DeJernett instant celebrities.
 Newspapers across the state reported on their victory with the team’s picture and individual photos of Dejernett.
 One action picture of DeJernett was even printed in China.
 More people showed up in Washington to welcome the team back from the tourney than the crowds that gathered for President Coolidge and President Hoover on their stops through town.

 The success put a bigger target on Big Dave’s back.
-DeJernett received a threatening letter from 14 KKK members about playing in the 1931 regional finals taking place in Vincennes.
+DeJernett received a threatening letter from fourteen KKK members about playing in the 1931 regional finals taking place in Vincennes.
 DeJernett played in the game and the reigning state champs prevailed 22-19.
+DeJernett’s dad watched the game with a gun in his pocket.
+Dave had 14 points.
+The Washington press pointed out he scored a point for each signature on the letter.

 A Story Kept in Secret